apache/inlong-website/docs/sdk/tubemq-sdk/go.md

 ---
-title: GO SDK
+title: Golang SDK
 sidebar_position: 3
 ---

-Similar to the C++/Python SDK, the GO SDK is also divided into two parts: Producer and Consumer.
+Similar to the C++/Python SDK, the Golang SDK is also divided into two parts: `Producer` and `Consumer`.
 Here is an introduction to both.

 ### Producer

-First, import some packages:
+First, import necessary packages:

 ```go
 import (